selimsandal/selimsandal.com/content/projects.md

 +++

-- Worked on a custom RISC-V CPU at Ozyegin University CAST lab.
+- Worked on a superscalar in-order RISC-V CPU at Ozyegin University CAST lab.
 (Sep 2022 - March 2023)

 - Zero-Shot RTL Code Generation with Attention Sink Augmented Large Language Models, HiPEAC AccML, Published (Nov 2023 - Dec 2023)

+- Worked on a macOS/iOS game engine written with metal-cpp.
+Working on the DX12 port.

-- Working on an application class out-of-order RISC-V (RV32GCZicsr / RV64GCZicsr) core.
+- Working on an application class out-of-order RISC-V (RVA23) core.

-- Working on a high performance AI accelerator.
+- Working on a programmable, general purpose accelerator.
 (July 2023 - present)